GRAPES80% Tempranillo, 20% Garnacha, Mazuelo and Graciano.

 SOILChalky-clay and alluvial.

-VINIFICATIONThe grapes used for making Prado Enea, along with those for Torre Muga, are always the last ones to be brought into the winery.
-This late picking ensures ideal ripening.
-The grapes are then fermented naturally in 10,000-kilo oak vats with no temperature control or added yeasts.
-The maceration time can vary and may go on for up to twenty days.
-This wine is aged in 16,000-litre capacity oak vats for twelve months and then (minimum) thirty-six months in oak casks and (minimum) thirty-six months in the bottle.
-After cask-ageing the wine is gently fined using fresh egg whites.
+VINIFICATIONAlong with the grapes for Torre Muga, the Prado Enea grapes are always the last to be brought into the winery.
+In this way we ensure an ideal level of ripeness.
+The grapes are always fermented in 10,000 kilo capacity oak vats without temperature control and no addition of yeasts.
+The maceration period varies but can continue for as long as twenty days.
+This wine is aged for 12 months in 16,000-litre oak vats, thirty-six months (minimum) in oak casks and thirty-six months (minimum) in the bottle.
+After ageing it is lightly fined using fresh egg whites.